 |Inside Directors||Base salary + stock compensation as long-term incentive|

 |Executive Officers||Base salary + performance-based cash bonus as short-term incentive + stock compensation as long-term incentives|

-The amount of compensation to directors and executive officers recorded as expense for the year ended March 2012 is shown in the table below.
+The amount of compensation paid to directors and executive officers recorded as expense for the year ended March 2013 is shown in the table below.

 |Compensation (million yen)|

 Note 1.
 As of March 31, 2013, there are 4 outside directors, 3 internal directors (excluding those who are also executive officers), and 22 executive officers.